Zeta Ophiuchi: Properties

-This is a young star with an age of only three million years.
+This is a young star with an age of at least six million years.
 Its luminosity is varying in a periodic manner similar to that of a Beta Cephei variable.
 This periodicity has a dozen or more frequencies ranging between 1–10 cycles per day.
 In 1979, examination of the spectrum of this star found "moving bumps" in its helium line profiles.
 This feature has since been found in other stars, which have come to be called ζ Oph stars.
 These spectral properties are likely the result of non-radial pulsations.

 This star is roughly halfway through the initial phase of its stellar evolution and will, within the next few million years, expand into a red supergiant star wider than the orbit of Jupiter before ending its life in a supernova explosion, leaving behind a neutron star or pulsar.
 From the Earth, a significant fraction of the light from this star is absorbed by interstellar dust, particularly at the blue end of the spectrum.
 In fact, were it not for this dust, ζ Ophiuchi would shine several times brighter and be among the very brightest stars visible.
 If the star's luminosity were not obscured, it would shine at magnitude 1.54, becoming the brightest of the constellation (Note: Compared to the brightest star of constellation Ophiuchius, Alpha Ophiuchi, at apparent magnitude 2.07.) and the twenty-third brightest star in the night sky.
 (Note: The absolute magnitude of Zeta Ophiuchi, at a distance of 140.45 parsecs, is −4.2.
 Putting it into the equation M_{abs}−5+5×log(Distance (ly)/3.26), it results in magnitude 1.54.)

 X-ray emissions have been detected from Zeta Ophiuchi that vary periodically.
 The net X-ray flux is estimated at 1.2×10^24 W. In the energy range of 0.5–10 keV, this flux varies by about 20% over a period of 0.77 days.
 This behavior may be the result of a magnetic field in the star.
 The measured average strength of the longitudinal field is about 14.1±4.5 mT.